Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

    ![](../media/lab7-image12.png)

-By successfully implementing the Microsoft Purview extension for Google Chrome, you have enhanced data discovery capabilities, allowing for more effective management and protection of sensitive information across web pages and documents.
+   >**Note**: By successfully implementing the Microsoft Purview extension for Google Chrome, you have enhanced data discovery capabilities, allowing for more effective management and protection of sensitive information across web pages and documents.
 This integration supports a proactive approach to data governance within your organization.

+### Conclusion
+By completing this lab, users gain practical experience in implementing the Microsoft Purview extension for Chrome.
+The extension enhances data discovery, classification, and protection capabilities, contributing to a comprehensive data governance strategy.
+The lab emphasizes the importance of configuring policies and endpoint settings to enforce security measures effectively.

 ## Review
 In this lab, you have completed: